tannal/tannal.glitch.me/job.md

 [] AI application -> code editor like zed AI & collabrate & rust
 [] frontend / corss gui / bussiness
 [] jsengine tc39 tests ecmascript
-[] techinal / science / entertatment content provider / learning / langugage learning / gaming  / livestream coding
+[] techinal / science / entertatment content / learning / langugage learning / gaming  / livestream coding / tooling
 [] brand flac performance
 [] build a company cause zed might failed to achieve all three goals and not doing any of them the best. if that happens we can pick it up.
 [] wpt.live and we need test262.live